 Although the practitioner’s experience, education, and credentials may be important, this is a person-to-person relationship before it is anything else.
 As in any relationship, client and therapist need to ask themselves, ‘can I engage with this person’?

 Research consistently shows that no matter what other useful and important things are offered in therapy, its effectiveness rests upon the openness of the therapeutic relationship between client and therapist.
-Even if the session is via skype or on the telephone, the interaction between the people remains a crucial vehicle for change.
+Even if the session is via Zoom or on the telephone, the interaction between the people present remains a crucial vehicle for change.
 This is probably true in our wider world relationships too.

 For me, psychotherapy is also a dialogue of depth.
 No matter how the problem or issue initially presents itself, it often connects to important life questions about how we want to live, and what is meaningful to us.
 These ‘existential’ questions make us human and inspire us to contemplate together.